Baby feeding assessment $270

 1. Background medical and feeding history information such as blue books, medical and allied health reports.

 2. A range of food and drink for your child eg yoghurt (purée), fruit (eg banana, apple), vegetables (eg Carrot sticks), sandwich and water.
 Ideally bring a selection of food your child eats well and foods they struggle with or refuse to eat.
+If your child is a baby, please bring their bottles (if using), formula or expressed breast milk (unless breastfeeding) and dummies (if using).

 3. A video of your child eating at home with the family – a quick video on your phone is ideal.